Battle of Camp Allegheny Quick Facts

 In December 1861, Colonel Edward Johnson’s Confederate forces occupied the summit of Allegheny Mountain near the town of Bartow in Pocahontas County, Virginia (now West Virginia).
 Johnson aimed to defend the Staunton and Parkersburg Turnpike, which connected the upper Shenandoah River valley with the Ohio River.

 During the night of December 12, Brigadier General Robert H. Milroy’s Union force advanced in two columns toward Johnson’s outpost.
 Milroy intended to attack each flank of Johnson’s line simultaneously, but his left column marching up the turnpike encountered the Confederate right flank and attacked first.
-After several hours of close-quarter fighting, the Confederates drove the Yankees back.
+After several hours of close-quarter fighting, the Confederates drove the Federals back.
 Shortly after that, the Union right column arrived and attacked the Confederate left.
 Once again, the Confederates prevailed and Milroy retreated to his camps near Cheat Mountain.

 Battle of Camp Allegheny Outcome